 Hotels in Jaipur

-We used Starwood points earned from our American Express Starwood Preferred Guest personal and small business cards to stay at the ITC Rajputana.
+We used Starwood points earned from our Starwood Preferred Guest® Credit Card from American Express and Starwood Preferred Guest® Business Credit Card from American Express cards to stay at the ITC Rajputana.
 It was an excellent deal – only 4,000 Starwood points per night!

 Note: The ITC Rajputana now costs just 3,000 Starwood points per night.